mskilab-org/fishHook/README.md

       -------
       seqinfo: 25 sequences from an unspecified genome; no seqlengths

-    Loading required package: MASS

-    Attaching package: ‘MASS’

-    The following object is masked from ‘package:plotly’:

-        select

-    The following object is masked from ‘package:VariantAnnotation’:

-        select

     Setting up problem
     Fitting model with 18,418 data points and 0 covariates Scoring results

 ### Note that the State of our FishHook Object is now "Scored"
-You can access the results of the run by accessing the '$res' variable of the fishHook object.
+You can access the results of the scored object by accessing the '$res' variable of the fishHook object.
 This will return a data.table with one row per input hypothesis.

 ```R